Bohdan-Khomtchouk/geneXtendeR/README.md

 ### Installation instructions

-You can install the current GitHub version using the [devtools](https://github.com/hadley/devtools) package and the following two commands in R:
+You can install the current GitHub version using the [devtools](https://github.com/hadley/devtools) package:
 ```R
 if (!require("devtools")) install.packages("devtools")
 devtools::install_github("Bohdan-Khomtchouk/geneXtendeR")